AY2122S1-CS2103T-W15-3/tp/docs/UserGuide.md

 #### Adding an event: `eadd`

-You can use `eadd` to add your lectures and tutorials.
+You can use `eadd` to add your events such as lectures and tutorials.

 **Format:** `eadd n/NAME at/START_TIME [end/END_TIME] [d/DESCRIPTION] [a/ADDRESS] [z/ZOOM] [t/TAG]…`